-This Technical Specification will specify the interface between the e-merchant (any commercial customer sending parcels) and the first logistic operator.
+This document will specify the interface between the e-merchant (any commercial customer sending parcels) and the first logistic operator, including both public and private carriers.
+For the application of this document, a cross border parcel is a parcel crossing a border into and within Europe.

-– the physical label stuck on the postal item: contents, sizes, minimum requirements to guarantee the quality and efficiency of the logistic process (sorting, delivery).
+— the physical label attached on the parcel: contents, sizes, minimum requirements to guarantee the quality and efficiency of the logistic process (sorting, delivery).

 — the electronic exchanges between the sender and the logistic operator with the description of the data to be provided, the format of the exchanges.